-The federal identification number shown in the box in the return's upper-right corner must be accurate and identical to that used on the federal corporation income tax return.
-Consolidated filers must use the federal identification number of the corporation designated as the reporting corporation.
+The federal employer identification number shown in the box in the return's upper-right corner must be accurate and identical to that used on the federal corporation income tax return.
+Consolidated filers must use the federal employer identification number of the corporation designated as the reporting corporation.

 List the two-digit county code number if filing a return for a corporate address located in Indiana.
-See Departmental Notice #1, located at www.in.gov/dor/3618.htm, for a list of 2-digit county code numbers.
+See Departmental Notice #1, located at www.in.gov/dor/legal-resources/tax-library/departmental-notices/, for a list of 2-digit county code numbers.
 Enter "00" (two zeroes) in the county box D if the corporate address lies outside of Indiana.